IBM-Cloud/terraform-provider-ibm/website/docs/r/cos_bucket.html.markdown

 - `activity_tracking`- (List of objects) Object to enable auditing with IBM Cloud Activity Tracker - Optional - Configure your IBM Cloud Activity Tracker service instance and the type of events that you want to send to your service to audit activity against your bucket.
 For a list of supported actions, see [Bucket actions](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-at-events#at-actions-mngt-2).

   Nested scheme for `activity_tracking`:
-  - `activity_tracker_crn`-  (Required, String) The CRN of your IBM Cloud Activity Tracker service instance that you want to send your events to.
-This value is required only when you configure your instance for the first time.
+  - `activity_tracker_crn`-  (Optional, String) The CRN of your IBM Cloud Activity Tracker service instance.
+If `activity_tracker_crn` is populated, then enabled events are sent to the Activity Tracker instance specified and bucket management events are always enabled.
+  **Note:**
+  When the `activity_tracker_crn` is not populated, then enabled events are sent to the Activity Tracker instance associated to the container's location unless otherwise specified in the ATracker Router service configuration..
   - `read_data_events`-  (Required, Bool)  If set to **true**, all read events against a bucket are sent to your IBM Cloud Activity Tracker service instance.
   - `write_data_events`-  (Required, Bool) If set to **true**, all write events against a bucket are sent to your IBM Cloud Activity Tracker service instance.
-  - `management_events`-  (Required, Bool) If set to **true**, all the bucketmanagement events are sent to your IBM Cloud Activity Tracker service instance.
+  - `management_events`-  (Required, Bool) If set to **true**, all the bucket management events are sent to Activity Tracker.
+  **Note:**
+  `management_events` field only applies if `activity_tracker_crn` is not populated.
 - `archive_rule` - (Required, List) Nested archive_rule block has following structure.

   Nested scheme for `archive_rule`: